 Transfer Matriculation Fee

 All new transfer students will be assessed a non-refundable processing/matriculation fee to cover costs incurred for the use of University facilities, the development of publications, and other program/registration costs.
 Students cannot prepay this charge; it will be billed electronically.
 If a student decides not to attend the University, he/she is still responsible for paying this fee.

-graduate Application Fee
+Undergraduate Application Fee